See also Online Resources for Grade K — 6 and Online Resources for Grade 7 — 12.

 Students can discover big ideas by watching short, animated videos exploring subjects including math, arts, science and social studies.
 TED-Ed encourages students to create their own TED-style talks using its curriculum as a guide.
 This project is part of TED: Ideas Worth Spreading which has thousands of free, short video talks related to technology, entertainment, design, science, business and global issues.

 An "online workbook" that lets students practice vocabulary, verbs and grammar.
-Includes French, German, Italian, Latin, Portuguese and Spanish languages.
+Includes French, German, Italian, Korean, Latin, Portuguese and Spanish languages.
 With a free account, students may record grades and keep track of their progress.

 The philosophy behind Duolingo is that everyone should be able to learn a language for free.
 This site offers courses in Spanish, French, German, Italian and other languages.